dogweather/forkful/content/en/go/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string involves transforming the first character of a given string to uppercase if it is in lowercase, making sure the string stands out or adheres to specific grammatical norms.
-Programmers frequently perform this operation for formatting user inputs, displaying proper names, or ensuring data consistency across software applications.

 ## How to:
 In Go, the `strings` package does not provide a direct function to capitalize only the first letter of a string.
 Hence, we combine the `strings.ToUpper()` function, which converts a string to uppercase, with slicing to achieve our goal.
 Here's how to do it:

 ```go